 Haller, R.L. & Capra, C.L.
 (2016).
 Horticultural therapy methods: Connecting people and plants in health care, human services, and therapeutic programs.
 (2nd ed.).
 Boca Raton, FL: CRC Press.

 Simson, S.P. & Straus, M.C.
 (2003).
 Horticulture as therapy: Principles and practice.
 Boca Raton, FL: CRC Press.

-Course Website:
+Course Mechanics:

-This course is conducted entirely online.
-Lectures can be accessed in Canvas at UF e-learning (elearning.ufl.edu).
-Students will view narrated lectures, videos, and readings each week to keep up with the schedule of topics as indicated on the syllabus schedule.
-The student's UF Gatorlink username and password are necessary to log into the system and receive credit for assignments.
+This is an online asynchronous course.
+Students can view instructional materials at their own time during the week but there are fixed schedules and assignment deadlines.
+Lectures can be accessed via UF e-learning in Canvas (elearning.ufl.edu).
+Students should view narrated lectures each week to keep up with the topics as listed on the schedule, unless otherwise indicated.
+There are no live lectures, but timely feedback on your assignments will be given by the instructor.
+The student's UF Gatorlink username and password are necessary to log into the system.